4awpawz/trio-docs/source/fragments/docs/v6/faq/index.md

 const frags = site.frags;
 ```

-<p class="faq__question">Q) How do I get a reference to the list of all the article pages?</p>
+<p id="0004" class="faq__question">Q) How do I get a reference to the list of all the article pages?</p>

-<p class="faq__answer">A) The following works in both collection filter functions and tag-based callbacks:</p>
+<p class="faq__answer">A) The following works in both collection, filter functions, and tag-based callbacks:</p>

 ```javascript
 const articles = site.articlesCatalog;
 ```

-<p class="faq__question">Q) My site has too many articles to display on a single page.
+<p id="0005" class="faq__question">Q) My site has too many articles to display on a single page.
 How can I display them using multiple pages and limit the number of articles per page and provide links to the previous and next pages?</p>

 <p class="faq__answer">A) The following is an example of how to accomplish this using a collection filter function:</p>